 San Mateo County has a variety of geologic conditions ranging from expansive soils to seismic fault conditions.
 A geotechnical review can identify potential problems and ensure that you have incorporated proper engineering measures into your project design.
 In many cases, the State of California has mandated that you make specific measures a part of your design.
 The purpose of this process is to help you to protect your property, your neighbors, and yourself from the physical and economic injury that some geologic conditions can cause.

 Permits do have term limitations.
 Large projects such as new residences and additions are valid for one year and can be renewed for a second year without additional fees.
-Projects such as deck, water heaters, electrical services and similar permits are valid for 180 days.
-In addition to the term limits associated with a permit, you must also obtain a progress inspection at least every 180 calendar days.
+Projects such as deck, water heaters, electrical services and similar permits are valid for one year to start construction.
+In addition to the term limits associated with a permit, you must also obtain a progress inspection at least every 180 calendar days once a project has started.
 This inspection must be able to demonstrate substantial progress in one or more of the major trades.
 If for any reason you are unable to have a valid progress inspection, you must request an extension "prior" to the expiration of your permit.
 All requests for extension must be submitted in written form and state the reason why you are requesting the extension.
 Failure to obtain an inspection or an extension will result in the expiration of your permit.